UGC galleries vs review widgets: do you need both?

 Do you need both?

 For most stores, yes, and the strongest setup ties them together.
-A photo or video review is both at once: a verdict and visual evidence.
-Treating reviews and UGC as one connected layer, rather than two bolted-on widgets, is what makes a product page genuinely persuasive.
+A photo or video review is both at once: a verdict and visual evidence in a single asset.
+Treating reviews and UGC as one connected layer, rather than two widgets bolted on at different times by different teams, is what makes a product page genuinely persuasive instead of merely busy.
+The photo-and-video case specifically is set out in photo and video reviews vs text reviews.

 Sources & notes